bjd-2002/MERN-bookstore/README.md

-# A Full-Stack MERN App
+# A Simple MERN App
 ## It supports CRUD operations